 Lying just off the coast of Tasmania, Maria Island (pronounced Mar-EYE-a) has a fascinating history of convicts, eccentric and enthusiastic Italian entrepreneurs, and wildlife conservancy.
 Its current conservancy status means that it’s become a refuge for endangered species from the mainland, and it’s absolutely replete with wildlife from wombats, to kangaroos, wallabies, Cape Barren Geese, and even the endangered Tasmanian Devil.
 For bird enthusiasts, you’ll find all Tasmania’s endemic species here, as well as the rare Forty Spotted pardalote and the Swift parrot.

-Walks vary from long, white beaches, to bushlands and rocky mountains, with two hidden bush-camps providing a simple but cosy refuge.
-On the final night you’ll stay in a quaint heritage cottage in the historic Darlington settlement, once home to over 600 convicts in Tasmania’s penal days.
+Walks vary from long, white beaches, to bushlands and rocky mountains, with two hidden bush camps providing a simple but cozy refuge.
+On the final night, you’ll stay in a quaint heritage cottage in the historic Darlington settlement, once home to over 600 convicts in Tasmania’s penal days.
 Candlelit dinner at the dining table was the prelude for Charlotte and I to wander to a nearby hilltop to search the night skies for the lights of the Aurora Australis—we didn’t spot it that night, but the memories of gazing at the stars while sipping on hot chocolate stay fondly with us!

 PS This walk dove-tails beautifully with a post-walk stay at the spectacular Saffire lodge on the Freycinet Peninsula.
 The perfect place to rest your feet and indulge!

 On private, or selected departures, a ‘pack-free’ option is available to transfer your luggage between camps